 Attendance: Attendance at every class is critical to your success in this course.
 I expect you to be on time and ready to go once it is 9:15am and that you stay until the end of class.
-You will not be allowed into the classroom once I close the door and start teaching.
-Attempting to come in late is worse than missing class.
 Any missed lecture is your responsibility to make up; just remember that if you fall behind, it may be very difficult for you to catch up.

-- I reserve the right to raise or lower your grade based on class participation and attendance.
+• I reserve the right to raise or lower your grade based on class participation and attendance.
 Specifically, I may lower your grade or may officially withdraw you from the course through the tenth week of the semester for poor attendance or participation.
 Further, your final grade may be lowered by 1/3 of your final course grade for each day (or portion thereof) of class missed.
-Please notify me PRIOR to class if you must miss class for any reason. - Under no circumstance are you to come to class late.
-Once the door is closed and class has started, you are not to enter class.
-The only exception is on an exam day.
-You can come in any time during an exam but will not receive any additional time to complete the exam. - No early or late exams/final will be given.
+Please notify me PRIOR to class if you must miss class for any reason.

+• No early or late exams/final will be given.
 No incompletes will be given.

-Programming Assignments: All assignments are to be programmed in C using Eclipse Neon, gcc 4.7 or later, GNU Make 3.82 or later, and will be tested on zeus (a 64-bit Linux server).
+Programming Assignments: All assignments are to be programmed in C using Eclipse, gcc 7.3 or later, GNU Make 4.2 or later, and will be tested on zeus (a 64-bit Linux server).
 Both the electronic copy and hardcopy of your assignments are due by 9:15am on the day that the assignment is due.

 - The hardcopy must be placed on the instructor's desk before 9:15am on the day the assignment is due.
 If the hardcopy uses more than one sheet of paper, then all sheets must be stapled in the upper-left corner.
 The code must be printed in color.
-Failure to submit a hardcopy of the assignment will result in a loss of 20% of the assignment points. - Make sure to test your program extensively on zeus before you turn it in.
+Failure to submit a hardcopy of the assignment will result in a loss of 30% of the assignment points. - Make sure to test your program extensively on zeus before you turn it in.
 The lab machines in Strain 222 are similar, but not identical to zeus.
-A program that does not successfully compile or produces no output loses 40% of the assignment grade right off the top.
+A program that does not successfully compile or produces no output loses 50% of the assignment grade right off the top.
 The rest of the design and coding standards will be graded accordingly. - Assignments can be turned in up to 24 hours late with a penalty of 10% of the grade.
 Anything turned in later than 24 hours of the assignment deadline will NOT be accepted. - Make sure that you test your programs before submitting them.
 You may only submit your assignment solution once using the course submit script.
-I will discuss more about this in class. - All code in any form generated from this course becomes the intellectual property of Pacific University.
-You may not share this code with anyone without obtaining written permission from Pacific University. - Neither computer failure, software failure, nor lack of computer access are accepted as excuses for late programs; therefore, start work on the programs as soon as they are assigned, and don't put them off until the last minute.
+I will discuss more about this in class. - Neither computer failure, software failure, nor lack of computer access are accepted as excuses for late programs; therefore, start work on the programs as soon as they are assigned, and don't put them off until the last minute.
 Further, corruption of programs due to bad disk media is also not accepted as an excuse for late programs; therefore, always keep a current backup of all programs on a separate disk.
 Please note that the Computer Science departmental servers are not backed up.